-- 3.3.
-The vision, the aims and objectives were developed and refined from: - Parish Council and community member knowledge and understanding relating to strengths and weaknesses in the area.
+3.3.
+The vision, the aims and objectives were developed and refined from:

+- Parish Council and community member knowledge and understanding relating to strengths and weaknesses in the area.
 The community of the Parish has a history of engaging in the development and improvement of its community and have actively engaged in the preparation of the plan so far.
 Community engagement undertaken so far is explained in the Community Consultation document in appendix D. - Through Parish Plans.
-Ipplepen Parish Council seeks to embody community's desire improvements and has regularly Parish Plan prepared а highlight these improvements to those who can make effective focus funding change and resources.
-The latest 2015-2020 Plan surveyed residents through a questionnaire to understand what was important and valuable to them and also identify their current concerns.
+Ipplepen Parish Council seeks to embody community's the desire for improvements and has regularly prepared а Parish Plan to highlight these improvements to those who can make effective change and focus funding resources.
+The latest 2015-2020 Plan surveyed Parish local through residents а questionnaire to understand what was important and valuable to them and also identify their current concerns.
 The parish plan highlighted the following: